abdullah-a8/SpecialAVLTree/README.md

 With my initial approach, I was aiming for a time complexity of **O(log n),** but with this new approach, the average complexity is **O(n)** since the tree is rebuilt on every insertion.
 It’s not the most efficient solution, but at least it works in most cases.

+## The Superiority of Local Rotations

+The logic behind local rotations in AVL trees is fundamentally more optimized than the current approach because it preserves balance dynamically without requiring a full reconstruction of the tree.
+In a standard AVL tree, rotations ensure that the tree maintains a logarithmic height of O(log n), allowing insertions and deletions to be handled in O(log n) time as well.
+This localized restructuring prevents unnecessary overhead and minimizes redundant operations, making it far more efficient in terms of time complexity compared to a full rebuild.

+However, my current approach, while more intuitive and guaranteeing a perfectly balanced tree, suffers from significant performance drawbacks.
+The requirement to rebuild the tree from scratch on every insertion or deletion increases both time and space complexity.
+Despite being suboptimal in efficiency, it is a more reliable and predictable approach that avoids the pitfalls of edge cases encountered with rotation-based balancing.

 ---

 ## Implementation in Computer Code